21 Of The Best Books On Mindfulness That Are Life-Altering

 Siegel teaches readers how to master the Wheel of Awareness, a life-changing tool for cultivating more focus, presence, and peace in day-to-day life.

 He reveals powerful techniques to help you embrace the principle “Where attention goes, neural firing flows, and neural connection grows.”
+Aware is a hands-on guide to show you how to become more focused and present, as well as more energized and emotionally resilient.

 21. Mindful Relationship Habits: 25 Practices for Couples to Enhance Intimacy, Nurture Closeness, and Grow a Deeper Connection, by Barrie Davenport and SJ Scott